1

 students

-2. Students and Policy Enthusiasts
+2. Students of Geopolitics, International Relations and Policy

 who seek a more coherent worldview, beyond ideological headlines.